Gbahdeyboh/Health-App/README.md

  3. Alarm (IoT) system for the health centre
  4. Server-side web application

  Submission should be graded based on the **master** branch.
 However, we are committed to improving the project beyond what we have at submission for the Solutions challenge.
-Hence, new code will be pushed to the **staging**.
+Hence, new code will be pushed to this branch which is the **staging**.

  ## Setup
  This project currently uses firebase, ensure you have `firebase cli` installed.